Querelle/solar-system-classification/README.md

 ## First steps

-- After downloading the repo from github, be sure to run the "npm install" command;
+- After downloading the repo from gitHub, be sure to run the "npm install" command;
 - To start the serve use the command `ng serve --open` or `ng serve --open --port <port number>`

 ## Overview